MORYX-Industry/application-developer-training/chapter-3-basics-II.md

 This information still has to be passed on to ProcessEngine, which is done, by adjusting the RequiredCapabilities.
 The ProcessEngine routes a product to a Cell, which can perform the next activity to be done.

-Go to the `ColorizingActivity` and set the color in the RequiredCapabilities.
+Go to the `ColorizingActivity` also found in the folder `Activities` and set the color in the RequiredCapabilities.

 ```cs
 [ActivityResults(typeof(Colorizing​ActivityResults))]